 A word of warning about lattes and fully automatic espresso machines: not all models can accommodate tall latte glasses beneath the coffee spout, so you may need to decant.
 In that case, warming glasses is even more important so you don’t end up with a cold beverage.

-The key to a successful latte is that the espresso goes into the glass before the milk gets added in.
+The key to a successful latte is adding the espresso to the glass before the milk.

 The only latte where this rule doesn’t apply is a latte macchiato, which I’ll talk more about below.